 After the 2000 New Year holiday, Terry invited me to his home for a meeting and we discussed several different ideas and concepts for the growing website.
 He then showed me the cover to The Voyage of the Jerle Shannara: Ilse Witch, and I went speechless.
 Ice.
 Rolling green fields.
 A flying airship under azure sky.
 Terry noticed my awe and asked if I was okay.
 I then told him the story of “Sky-Ons” from years earlier and he laughed.
 Our meeting and working together was not by chance, because the beautiful cover artwork I was holding in my hands was the exact vision I had had when I was younger, nearly a decade earlier.
 To this day, I know he believed my story.

 I am still very much awed at the idea of working and being friends with the Terry Brooks I grew up reading.
 It’s something I am reminded of from time to time.
 He is a close friend now, one of the humblest people I know and a mentor in many ways, and that sense of wonder doesn’t drift too far from me.
-Arab sex movies are available in all forms, including videos on DVD, Blu-ray and VHS.
-These are then put out on the internet.
-For some of the movies, the quality is not high enough and so they are put out on pay-per-view basis.
 The website has gone through several different designs and continues to grow intricately as more and more people come to it.
 Terry has touched many people through the website, as I hope I have, and there have been some fond relationships that have grown from its inception.
 It will continue to grow—to evolve as magic does—and I hope to be of service to Terry and his fans for many years to come.

 In conclusion, this is not merely about a dream, but about a dream fulfilled.
 A dream fulfilled because of hard work, tenacity, and a passion for something I truly believe in.
 Terry’s work is impressive, but the man is more so, larger in so many ways I can’t even begin to relate here.
 He is a fellow gentleman, concerned about family, friends, and fans, and he is uncompromising when it comes to the goodness he brings the world.
 He lives his life with magic.
 He believes that those who remain optimistic can achieve anything.